merdandt/a2a_mcp_utint/README.md

 ## From Service to Server

-It is now time to transform those two services into MCP server(s).
-Given the limited capabilities of the agents in this tutorial, we could create a single MCP server that provides all the tools needed by the agent(s).
-Nonetheless, the goal here is not to have the best production-ready solution, quite the contrary, but on the other hand to experiment: for this reason, we will create two servers, one per service.
+It is now time to transform these services into MCP server(s).
+For our car repair shop, we create specialized MCP servers that provide different capabilities to our agents.
+This modular approach allows each agent to access only the tools they need for their specific role in the shop.

 Within the Model Context Protocol, servers come in two flavors distinguished by their transport layer.
 An STDIO MCP server runs as a local subprocess and pipes JSON-RPC messages over its own stdin/stdout streams, giving minimal latency, full-duplex messaging, and zero network dependencies: it is ideal for command-line tools or same-machine integrations.
 A Server-Sent Events (SSE) MCP server instead exposes an HTTP endpoint: the client sends requests with lightweight POSTs while the server pushes results back on a single SSE stream, making it naturally web-friendly and accessible across networks or from a browser.
 In practice, stdio is the lean, no-frills option when everything lives on one host, whereas SSE trades a bit of HTTP overhead and one-way streaming semantics for firewall traversal, browser compatibility, and remote reach.